 Eligible candidates: the priority is to focus on professions in which research skills are scarce or still being developed such as Biostatistics, Nursing, Health Economics, Health Systems etc as well as to strengthen under represented designated groups, institutions and research tracks, on PhDs and where compelling Masters degrees.

-The first group of National Health Scholars Program was funded in 2013.
+The first group of Bongani Mayosi National Health Scholars Programme was funded in 2013.

-Dr Nolubabalo Unati Nqebelele is a beneficiary of the NHSP.
+Dr Jean-Paul Fouche is a beneficiary of the BMNHSP.
 Read more.

 |INTERNATIONAL MASTERS IN VACCINOLOGY (IMVACC) PROGRAMME|